Create New App

 At this point, we should have Crystal and Amber installed.
 We should also have PostgreSQL and NodeJS installed to build a default application.

-To verify you have Amber installed, run the command
+To verify you have Amber installed, run the command amber -v

-in your terminal window:$ amber -v
+in your terminal window:

-To bootstrap your Amber application, run
+To bootstrap your Amber application, run amber new

 Additionally, the following options may be passed to the above command: